 Richard's teaching ethos

-Richard has been teaching at graduate and post graduate levels for over 35 years.
-He is particularly experienced in releasing creativity and the imagination; enlarging drawing skills; facilitating the practice of materials; establishing an understanding of colour; developing the abstract; and inspiring fluency in the six visual languages.
+Richard has been teaching at graduate and post graduate levels for 37 years.
+He is particularly experienced in releasing creativity and the imagination; establishing and deepening an understanding of colour; facilitating empathy for appropriate materials; enlarging drawing and printmaking skills to challenge convention; exploring hybrids of digital and analogue print techniques; and inspiring fluency in the six visual languages.

 Richard teaches using these three simultaneous processes:

-- Structured studio instruction where students learn defined artistic concepts, the six visual languages (line, shape, space, movement, tone, and colour), material culture, and technical skills.
+- Structured studio instruction where students learn defined artistic concepts, the six visual languages (line, shape, space, movement, tone, and colour), material culture, technical skills, and confidence with both digital and analogue techniques.

-- Space and time for spontaneous play where students reflect and use their imagination to make work in the studio.
+- Space and time for spontaneous play where students reflect and use their imagination to make work in the studio, on the screen, or in the print room.

 - Presence of staff for continuous feedback (written and verbal), enabling each student to work through their individual journey.